leandroramos/help-me-here/readme.md

 You can help me:
 - Adding issues;
-- Forking and addin files;
+- Forking and adding files;
 - etc.